synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 11. Make sure you also flash the file system from the PIO command "Upload filesystem image"
 12. On initial start the ESP will be in AP mode, it will create a wifi network called "ESP_XXXXXX"
 13. join to it
-14. You can get the ESP32's ip from the serial port else open the browser for host name "Xgimi-alexa.local" (mDNS is enabled by defaut so this should work) if you have conencted to the the ESP32's wifi network
+14. You can get the ESP32's ip from the serial port else open the browser for host name "Xgimi-alexa" (mDNS is enabled by defaut so this should work) if you have conencted to the the ESP32's wifi network
 15. Scan to find your wifi
 16. Only b and n networks at 2.5GHz ESP32S3 supports
 17. Identify the network, provide the passskey and hit save